QyperXit/dockerized-game-stock/README.md

 # Game Store Frontend

-This repository contains the frontend for a Game Store application built with React, TypeScript, and Vite.
-The application is designed to offer a smooth and dynamic user interface for browsing and purchasing games.
+This repository is primarily dedicated to testing Docker containers with a Game Store application's frontend built using React, TypeScript, and Vite.
+The application offers a simple user interface for adding and removing items, ensuring seamless updates and interactions.
+Features

-## Features

 - Modern React application using Hooks and Functional components
 - TypeScript for enhanced code quality and maintainability